Serious Lawyers for Serious Injuries

 Based on the research conducted and analyzed by the AAA Foundation for Traffic Safety, a strong profile emerged for the driver most likely to engage in behaviors resulting in a wrong-way crash death.
 The driver was usually alone, driving at night, and alcohol impaired.
 In some cases, age was also a factor.
 The following three factors were found to most highly contribute to wrong-way crash fatalities:

 • Drunk Driving.
 Overwhelmingly, the single most significant factor leading to fatal wrong-way crashes was alcohol impairment.
-The National Transportation Safety Board (NTSB) publishes a “Most Wanted List” (MWL) which highlights and champions improvements needed to prevent accidents and save lives.
+The National Transportation Safety Board (NTSB) publishes a “Most Wanted List” which highlights and champions improvements needed to prevent accidents and save lives.
 This year, as regularly in years past, alcohol ranks at the top of the list of issues.
 Countless deaths can be prevented if drivers are only willing to take a stand against getting behind the wheel intoxicated.

 • Age.
 Older adults are statistically more likely to be involved in a fatal wrong-way crash, research found.
 Data showed that drivers over 70 years of age are more at risk of wrong-way driving and were overrepresented in fatality numbers, despite spending less time on the road as a group.